14. New Scanning¶

 malcolm device.

-The regions property consists of a List
+The regions property consists of a List of ScanRegions, where a ScanRegion

-defining a region of interest together with a List<String>
+encapsulates a ROI defining a region of interest together with a List<String>

 defining the axes names (i.e. scannable names) that the region of interest